Golden Fried Chicken Loaf

 The coleslaw list started out with three hundred pounds of cabbage, shredded with onions and radishes.
 The dressing was wine vinegar with one hundred Saccharin tablets dissolved in it and mixed with virgin olive oil.

 The potatoes were peeled, sliced and boiled so they were fully cooked in preparation for frying in the peanut oil.
 And they were FRIED!
 Every one had to be crisp, not half cooked as we see today.
-They were more like potato chips, no catsup needed to hide behind.
+They were more like potato chips, no catchup needed to hide behind.

 Everything was fresh, nothing was ever frozen, and most things were cooked and served at once.
 When you sat down, someone was there to take your order.
 Within five minutes at most, you had piping hot food.
 No heat lamps, it had just come out of the grease.